Rediscovering John Marin, American Watercolorist

 His Story Telling

-When I was a neophyte to American Modernists, and developing my own style as a watercolorist, and I found his style and “voice” completely intoxicating.
-It was riveting to stand in front of his work filled with wild abandon and conviction.
+When I was a neophyte to American Modernists, and developing my own style as a watercolorist, I found his style and “voice” completely intoxicating.
+It was riveting to stand in front of his work which exuded speedy wild abandon yet conviction and expertise.

 Off Cape Split, Maine, watercolor and crayon on paper, by John Marin, (American, Rutherford, New Jersey, 1870-1953 Cape Split Maine.)
 Alfred Stieglitz Collection, 1949.
 Accession: 49.70.156. © 2017 Artists Rights Society (ARS), New York.